-- For devices that use a battery meter, check the battery percentage (analogue 6)
+For devices that use a battery meter; Oyster2, Falcon & Eagle, check the battery percentage (analogue 6).

 If you have the device with you, The LED on the PCB should illuminate.
 If it switches on briefly and goes off, it may indicate that the power is not sufficient for the device to boot.
 It will wait until either external power is above 7V or the internal battery is above 3.5V.
 If either condition is true, the LED will start to flash slowly.

-- Check that the batteries are fresh, or have enough voltage under load to power the modem.
+Check that the batteries are fresh, or have enough voltage under load to power the modem.
 When batteries are on the brink of low charge, they can sometimes have enough power for the LED flash, but not the modem.
 Typically devices on our latest firmware however will not show any 'signs of life' (won't flash the LED) if the battery voltage isn't sufficient to fully power the modem.

 The SIM usually doesn't have a PIN set. but if it does, the PIN can be retrieved from the OEM Server web interface.

-- The APN is set correctly: a new device will be set to Auto-APN unless your distributor has made special arrangements.
+A new device will be set to Auto-APN unless your distributor has made special arrangements.
 An in-service device may have been configured with a specific APN in the past.
-To be certain, you can SMS the APN settings.
+You can check the current settings in OEMServer Admin Parameters.